iterative/dvc.org/static/docs/get-started/agenda.md

 * being able to compare them,
 * bring best practices to your team and get everyone on the same page.

 Then you are in a good place!
-Click ↘ this button to start.
+Click the `Next` button below to start ↘.